-A male spathe that is ready to spit open changes color from green to brown and becomes slightly softer before bursting open, and the male inflorescence appears and soon reach their maturity.
+A male spathe that is ready to spit open changes color from green to brown and becomes slightly softer before bursting open, and the male inflorescence appears and soon reaches its maturity.

 Date palms pollinate naturally by wind, bees, and other insects.
-Commercial date production requires artificial pollination methods.
+However, commercial date production requires artificial pollination methods.

 The date fruit is usually oblong but varies in shape, size, color, quality, and consistency of flesh depending upon the culture and variety.
 More than a thousand dates appear in a single bunch weighing 8 kg or more.

 Dates are oval to cylindrical with 3 - 7 cm in length and 2 -3 cm in width.
 Dates can be classified as soft, semi-dry, and dry dates.
 Chewy, dry dates stay for a longer time without getting spoiled when compared to other date varieties.
-Dates can be frozen for a long time.
+In addition, dates can be frozen for a long time.

 Types of Dates

-Semi-dry dates such as Deglet Noor and Zahidi have less moisture, sweetness, and less chewiness.
+Semi-dry dates such as Deglet Noor and Zahidi have less moisture, sweetness, and chewiness.